prometheus/prometheus/documentation/internal_architecture.md

 ## Main function

-The [`main()` function](https://github.com/prometheus/prometheus/blob/v2.3.1/cmd/prometheus/main.go#L77-L600) initializes and runs all other Prometheus server components.
-It also connects interdependent components to each other.
+The [`main()` function](https://github.com/prometheus/prometheus/blob/v2.3.1/cmd/prometheus/main.go#L77-L600) initializes and runs all other Prometheus server components and connects interdependent components to each other.

 As a first step, `main()` defines and parses the server's command-line flags into a [local configuration structure](https://github.com/prometheus/prometheus/blob/v2.3.1/cmd/prometheus/main.go#L83-L100), while performing extra sanitization and initialization for some values.
 Note that this flag-based configuration structure is independent of the configuration that is later read from a configuration file (as provided by the `--config.file` flag).
 Prometheus distinguishes between flag-based configuration and file-based configuration: flags are used for simple settings that do not support being updated without a server restart, while any settings provided in the configuration file have to support being reloaded without restarting the entire server.